FunctionLab/selene/manuscript/case2/README.md

 The rest of this README assumes that you have run this script.
 Any directories mentioned in the README that are not included by default should have been downloaded using `download_data.sh`.
 We have included comments in that file with more information about what is downloaded.
+You can view the files names and some descriptions at [this Zenodo record](https://doi.org/10.5281/zenodo.1445552) as well.

 ## Step 1: train a new architecture